 The UK’s trade agreement with Switzerland incorporates elements of the EU-Switzerland MRA.

 The UK’s trade agreement with Israel covers conformity assessment of industrial products.
-This means that existing arrangements with Israel will continue after the transition period.
+This means that existing arrangements with Israel will continue after 31 December 2020.

 - how you trade with a country if there is no trade agreement in place following the transition period